mars0i/masonclj/doc/general/ClojureMASONinteropTips.md

 ### How to do it

+MASON sets the title of the main window by calling `getName()` in the subclass of `GUIState`, if that function exists.  `getName` should return a string.
+If `getName()` is missing, MASON sets the window title to the (unqualified) class name of the subclass.

 `getName()` is static in `GUIState`.
 You can't actually override a static method, normally, in the sense that the method to run would be chosen at runtime by the actual class used.
 Rather, with a static